similarweb/finala/CONTRIBUTING.md

 Everyone are welcome to contribute or even discuss the change you wish to make a priori via issue, email or any other method.

 ## Pull Request Process
-All PR's are initally merged into `develop`, merging to `master` == new version release.
+All PR's are initally merged into `master`
-Think of `develop` branch as the stable development version.

 1. Open a PR and request to merge into `master`.
 2. Update the README.md if documentation is required.